cetic/sitcom/README.md

 ## Production

-See `DEPLOY.md` on how to deploy on a Ubuntu server.
+See `DEPLOY.md` on how to deploy on a Debian server.